Hazelfire/thesis/index.md

 date: {{date}}
 strip-comments: true
 abstract: |
-  Interactive Theorem Provers are tools that allow you to both prove mathematical theorems, and also certify software.
+  Interactive Theorem Provers are tools that allows a user to both prove mathematical theorems, and also certify software.
 That is, prove that software meets it's specification.
 These tools are known to increase productive in software development.
 However, it's been recognised that